ZupIT/beagle-docs/content/en/overview.md

 }
 ```

-In our *Container*, we are using 3 styling attributes: `flex`, `size`, and `backgroundColor`.
-There are other options as well, you can see them all [here]({{< ref path="api/widget.md#style-attributes" >}}).
+The `flex` attribute allows you to **use the same Layout Engine on different platforms**.
+This can be a huge win for your team because all platforms will be positioning views according to the same rules, and you won't need to "duplicate" layout logic for each platform.

-The `flex` attribute is pretty important because it allows you to **use the same Layout Engine on different platforms**.
-Since all your platforms will be positioning views according to the same rules, and you don't need to "duplicate" the same layout logic for each platform, this can be a huge win for your team.
+- If you are familiar with web development, you probably know how to use `flex`.
+It is used as a cross-platform [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp).
+To accomplish this behind the scenes, Beagle uses a library called [**Yoga**](https://yogalayout.com), a C++ cross-platform library developed by Facebook and also used in other projects (e.g: React Native).

-If you are familiar with web development, you probably already know how to use `flex` because it's used as a cross-platform [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp).
-To accomplish this behind the scenes, we leverage a library called [**Yoga**](https://yogalayout.com), which is a cross-platform C++ library developed by Facebook and used in other projects (e.g: React Native).
-If you are not familiar with Flexbox, it takes some time to get used to it, but we bet you will really enjoy it due to its simplicity, power, and flexibility.
-[Our documentation]({{< ref path="resources/components-positioning/_index.md" >}}), and [Yoga's own documentation](https://yogalayout.com/docs) can help you to quickly understand it.
+- If you are not familiar with Flexbox, check out [the positioning section]({{< ref path="resources/components-positioning/_index.md" >}}), and the [Yoga's documentation](https://yogalayout.com/docs) for more details.

 ### Overview of Beagle's architecture